OpenNaja/ACSE/docs/README.md

 ### Disclaimer

-- This software is still work in progress and may crash your game or not perform appropriately.

-### Legal Notice
 This software is developed under 'fair use' by enthusiasts and is not affiliated with Universal© or Frontier® in any form.
 By downloading and using this software, you agree to the following conditions:
-- **Use this software at your own risk.** It may cause damage to you, your equipment or your data.
+- **Use this software at your own risk.** This software is still work in progress.
+It may cause damage to you, your equipment or your data.
 The authors are not responsible for your actions.

 ### Credits